-As an account manager you’ll need to show your proven experience and showcase specific achievements.
-Key skills include client relationship-building, and communication with multiple stakeholder types.
+As an Account Manager, you’ll need to show your proven experience and showcase specific achievements.
+Key skills include client relationship-building and communication with multiple stakeholders.
 Your cover letter should also convey your confidence in handling high-profile accounts.

-When applying for a role as an actor your cover letter should showcase your personality and individuality.
+When applying for Actor roles, your cover letter should showcase your personality and individuality.
 The cover letter’s job is to convey your real-life flair!
-Be sure to make an early mention of any high-profile or award-winning shows or projects you’ve been involved with and don’t forget to add in any extra skills.
+Be sure to make an early mention of any high-profile or award-winning shows or projects you’ve been involved with, and don’t forget to add in any extra skills.

 If you’re after an admin role, your cover letter should demonstrate your professionalism and reliability.
 The recruiter is looking for someone efficient and with great attention to detail, so make sure to focus on these qualities.
 Remember to highlight any computer systems you're proficient in, like Excel and PowerPoint.

 A cover letter for an administrator role should show the recruiter your efficiency and eye for detail.
-It pays to show you’ve done your research: that you know about and are interested in the company you've applied to.
-Give extra detail about why you want to work for this organisation particularly.
+It pays to show you’ve done your research - that you know about and are interested in the company you've applied to.
+Give extra detail about why you want to work for this organisation in particular.

 A cover letter for an architecture role is the perfect place to share key professional achievements.
 Make any notable projects a focal point of your covering letter - they're a great way to impress recruiters.
 Make sure to include your education, professional qualifications, and training as well.